aerospike/aerospike-client-python/doc/aerospike.rst

 .. data:: CDT_SELECT_MAP_KEYS

-    For final selected nodes which are elements of maps, return the appropiate map key.
+    For final selected nodes which are elements of maps, return the appropriate map key.

 .. data:: CDT_SELECT_NO_FAIL